GitoriousLispBackup/eql/examples/9-simple-lisp-editor/README.txt

 USAGE NOTES
 ===========

+Qt events are processed natively through QApplication::exec(), while keeping your program interactive.

+The local Lisp server accepts keyboard input only when breaking into the debugger.
+But you obviously can stop the server (Ctrl+C) and continue (:c at the command prompt) at any time.

+Remember to always exit the debugger (e.g. ECL debugger command :q) before sending another command from the editor.

 "Eval Region" note: (see initial status-bar message) Remember to change to the desired package prior to eval anything.